ssanchezor/GNN-RS/README.md

 ### 2.2.
 Pre-processing  <a name="22-preprocessing"></a>

-Due to computational limitations, we have decided to apply a series of different filters in order to reduce the number of transactions.
+Due to computational limitations, we have decided to apply a series of different filters in order to reduce the number of transactions:

 - Articles that have been purchased more than 5 times
 - Customers who have bought more than 20 articles
 - Reduce data range for the last year
 - Shuffle & pick N customers (10K and 80K)

-These values can be modified by following the steps defined in: [1.2.
+These values can be modified in any time by following the steps defined in: [1.2.
 Objectives](#12-milestones)

 Results after applying data filtering: